-WJSM-FM brought the first 24 hour a day Christian programming to our section of the state in the early 1980’s.
+WJSM-FM was the first 24 hour Christian programming to our section of the state in the early 1980’s.
 There were no Christian Stations broadcasting during the night time hours and this service was very well received.
 It seems that our programming was very effective in bringing some peace of mind to those who were troubled and could not sleep.
-God’s Word in music works in wonderful ways anytime of the day, but especially during the quiet, sometimes lonely, hours of the night.
+God’s Word in music works in wonderful ways any time of the day, but especially during the quiet, sometimes lonely, hours of the night.

 In 1994, the WJSM Broadcast Center was constructed along Rebecca Furnace Road in Huston Township, Martinsburg.
 The Broadcast Center houses the WJSM main studio, two full production studios, an engineering department, an audio library, offices, with a conference and meeting room on the lower level.